-I have been wanting to make a cute unicorn craft project for my kids for a while, and we finally got around to it so I thought that I would share this fun little project.
+I have been wanting to make a cute unicorn craft project with my kids for a while, and we finally got around to it and had so much fun making it!
+I decided that I should probably share this fun little project with you too.

-Paper plate crafts are a fun and inexpensive way to make a simple unicorn, which is the kind of craft project I need considering the fact that I have four unicorn-loving kids…it could get expensive really fast if I’m not careful.
+Paper plate crafts are a fun and inexpensive way to make a simple unicorn, which is the kind of craft project I need considering the fact that I have four unicorn-loving kids…it could get expensive really fast and really easily if I’m not careful.

 This cute unicorn craft for kids is just the ticket because it requires cheap, basic, arts and crafts supplies.

 I’m going to share with you the simple video tutorial, followed by a little diy tutorial of still images so that you can see everything a little bit more clearly and so that you can work at your own pace.

 List of supplies needed to make this Unicorn DIY:

 - Craft Paper In Color Of Choice